The fragile nature of road transportation networks: Conclusion

 This study aims to offer insights to researchers, emphasizing the fragile nature of road transportation networks.
 Potential extensions of this work can be multifold.
-For instance, this study lays a theoretical foundation and complements our ongoing work on data-driven antifragile traffic control, countering the intrinsic fragility of road networks through induced antifragility.
-Furthermore, as early findings have pointed out the possibilities of applying MFDs in other transportation modes, such as in railway \citep{saidi_train_2023} and aviation systems \citep{us_congress_office_of_technology_assessment_airport_1984}, the fragility demonstrated in urban road networks may well be extended to various transportation systems or even systems in other disciplines with similar characteristics.
-Given that network performance assessment in modern times should not rely on a sole criterion based on efficiency, a multi-objective framework should be developed in the future, incorporating factors such as efficiency, antifragility, sustainability, safety, and more.
+First, this study lays a theoretical foundation for the design of antifragile traffic control strategies, countering the intrinsic fragility of road networks through induced antifragile properties, such as the learning-based antifragile perimeter control in \cite{sun_antifragile_2024} or nonlinear variable structure control strategies in \cite{axenie2022antifragile}.
+Furthermore, as early findings have pointed out the possibilities of applying MFDs in other transportation modes, such as in railway \citep{saidi_train_2023}, the fragility demonstrated in road transportation networks may well be extended to various transportation systems or even systems in other disciplines with similar response.
+Given that network performance assessment in modern times should not rely on a sole criterion based on efficiency, a multi-objective framework can also be developed in the future, incorporating factors such as efficiency, antifragility, sustainability, safety, and more.